abinit/abinit/doc/mkdocs-tutorials/udet.md

     abinit < tudet_2.files > tudet_1.log

+{% dialog tests/tutorial/Input/tudet_2.files tests/tutorial/Input/tudet_2.in %}

-As you can see from the tudet_2.files file, this run uses the tudet_1o_WFK as an imput.
-In the tudet_2.in all the symmetry relations are specified explicitely.
+As you can see from the tudet_2.files file, this run uses the tudet_1o_WFK as an input.
+In the tudet_2.in all the symmetry relations are specified explicitly.
 In the tudet_2.log you can verify that none of the symmetries connects atoms 1 with atom 2:

     symatm: atom number    1 is reached starting at atom